Afghan Civil War (1928–1929): Aftermath

-Habibullah Kalakani, the Tajik bandit, popularly known in Afghanistan as Bacha-i Saqqao, shown as a prisoner before being executed in November 1929.
+Habibullah Kalakani, popularly known in Afghanistan as Bacha-i Saqqao, shown as a prisoner before being executed in November 1929.

 On 15 October, Mohammed Nadir Shah arrived in Kabul after hearing word of Kalakani's defeat.
 On the 16th, Nadir entered the Dilkusha Palace, expressing his gratitude to those who had backed him.
 He acknowledged Amanullah Khan’s contributions to the country and, citing his own poor health, made it clear that he had no personal ambition for the throne.
 Instead, he pledged to support whoever the national Jerga (tribal council) selected as the next ruler.
 However, the assembled tribal leaders were adamant that Nader himself should take the crown.
 Raising their rifles, they warned that if he refused, they would abandon Kabul.
 Faced with their unwavering insistence, Nader Khan ultimately accepted the responsibility and became the king of Afghanistan.

 Nadir considered pardoning Kalakani, but pressure from loyal tribes led him to execute Kalakani on 1 November 1929.
 Kalakani, his brother, and 9 others were lined up against the west wall of the Arg and shot.
 During the reign of Nadir, the Saqqawists attempted another uprising, the Kuhistan rebellion (July 1930), which was crushed within a week.
 Saqqawist activity continued until 1931, when Nadir led a campaign to conquer their final holdout, Herat.

 As king, Nadir realized that his earlier opposition to Amanullah's reforms had been vindicated by the civil war.
 Instead of reinstating the reforms that Kalakani had repealed, Nadir worked to complete the abolition of Amanullah's reforms, strengthening the power of tribal leaders and clerics.

 Pro-Amanullah factions in Afghanistan felt betrayed by Nadir's assumption of power, having fought the Saqqawists under the presumption that Amanullah would retake the throne upon their victory.
 Nadir's strengthening of Anglo-Afghan ties (which included support for British sovereignty over Pashtuns east of the Durand line, and lack of support for the Afridi Redshirt Rebellion) was also a sore point for Afghanistan's Amanites.
 Hafizullah Emadi (2010) describes the Amanullah loyalists as nationalist and progressive forces.
 They led several rebellions: The first of these, the Shinwari rebellion and the Kuhistan rebellion (February–April 1930), occurred in 1930.
 In 1938, there was also the Ghilzai rebellion.

 In the 1940s, Mohammed Zahir Shah faced several tribal revolts, and the leader of the Zadran revolt, Mazrak Zadran, sought to restore Amanullah.
 During World War II, western press reported that Amanullah Khan was working as an agent for Nazi Germany in Berlin.
 It is believed he was involved in plans to regain his throne with Axis help.

 According to Resort to war: a data guide to inter-state, extra-state, intra-state, and non-state wars, 1816–2007, both sides suffered 7500 combat deaths during the civil war.